 Interested parties may be ineligible if they have any of the following infractions on their driving records:

 - Railroad-highway grade crossing offenses.

 - Operating a CMV with a CDL from a decertified state.

 Job Options Upon Completion

-Successful CDL training program graduates who earn their commercial drivers licenses will be given preference for job opening with USA Truck.
-Details will be provided to scholarship recipients.
+Successful CDL training program graduates who earn their commercial drivers licenses will be given preference for job openings with USA Truck.
+Details will be provided to scholarship applicants.
 A first-year driver with USA Truck has the potential to earn about $35,000 a year.
 Top-end, experienced owner-operators have an earning potential of $60,000 a year.